targeted-and-troublesome/targeted-and-troublesome-crawler/README.md

 </details>

-### Data release (TBD)
+### Data release
-We are working on preparing and documenting the dataset for release.
+The data from seven web crawls conducted in April 2023 is available for download from this [link](https://data.ru.nl/collections/ru/icis/sp24-child-ads_dsc_554).

 ### Crawler
 We extended [Tracker Radar Collector](https://github.com/duckduckgo/tracker-radar-collector) from DuckDuckGo to scrape ads, detect fingerprinting attempts and capture a video recording of the screen.